Travelling to the European Union or Northern Ireland with your pet?

 - Canine tapeworm treatment (as required)

-- Intended country of entry (The AHC has to be issued in the language of the country in which you are entering the EU)
+- Intended country of entry into the EU.
+(The AHC has to be issued in the language of the country in which you are entering the EU and NOT your country of destination)

 Which countries do I need an animal health certificate for?

-You need an animal health certificate for your dog, cat or ferret if they’ll be travelling from the UK to an EU country and then returning to the UK.
-You can’t do this after your pet’s rabies vaccination has expired to the UK from an EU country, or another country the UK accepts animal health certificates from.
-If your pet is travelling from a non-E country then different rules may apply (for example additional documentation or blood samples).
+You need an animal health certificate for your dog, cat or ferret if they’ll be travelling from the UK to an EU country.
+If your pet is travelling to a non-EU country then different rules will apply (for example additional documentation or blood samples).
 See www.gov.uk/take-pet-abroad for government guidelines on which countries this is applicable to.

 Why is an animal health certificate necessary?